 In some cases we have media damage on a larger scale.
 Lot’s of bad sectors can push a recovery from hours to days, or even weeks so those cases are considered level-2.
 When a hard drive is dropped or a laptop meets some blunt trauma, and the read heads still function, you can often count on bad sectors and the cases are rarely just a few hours of recovery.
 There are also complex firmware failures that fall under our level 2 data recovery classification.
 PCB repair or swaps are also included in this level of data recovery service.
 Most WD and Toshiba portable drives have USB PCBs so they typically fall in this category.
 If a HDD circuit board has been damaged or needs to be swapped in order to complete the recovery then we consider it a level 2 recovery.
 If the user has encrypted their data we also consider it a level-2 recovery.

 Level-3 Hard Drive Recovery Service

-In many of these cases we need to inspect, remove, or replace the internal parts of the device in a clean room environment.
+In most of these cases we need to inspect, remove, or replace the internal parts of the device in a clean room environment.
 It’s not uncommon at this level to replace the head stack assembly with parts from a known good donor.
 In less common cases we have to perform a disk drive platter removal.
 In order to keep prices down for donor parts we have to stock a large number of donor hard drives.
 If we waited until we need the parts we would most likely have to pay a premium for the parts and our prices would have to increase.
 You will have a difficult time finding another data recovery company that provides this level of service, at our prices, and they include the parts at no extra charge.